 1. STREET FOOD.
 In the birthplace of Michelin Star fine dining, there are plenty of travel guides and other references devoted to degustation indulgences.
 However what many may not know is there are many farmers and food markets across the city where Parisians go to get their fix of all things quick, fresh and delicious.
 The street food is from farming areas surrounding Paris where the rich, fertile soils are the catalyst for great produce like fruits, meat products, vegetables, wines and cheeses.

 2. VINTAGE STORES & MARKETS.
-Now we’re not talking high end antiques in this instance (however if that is your thing, then there are many stores dedicated to this).
-What we’re talking about are the quirky old things that are inexpensive, original and charming.
+Quirky, old things that are inexpensive, original and charming.
 There are stores scattered across the city where you can find something that is uniquely French.
 We picked up 1920’s French perfume bottle for around $45 AUD and it’s one of our favourite travel treasures to date.
-We prefer souvenirs from vintage stores any day.
+We prefer souvenirs from vintage stores on our travels.

-3. HANDLES & KNOBS.
-Oh get your mind out of le gutter, we mean door knobs!
-They come in all shapes, sizes, finishes and it seems the whole city and the whole country in general are quite obsessed with the perfect… knob.
+3. HANDLES.
+They come in all shapes, sizes, finishes and it seems the whole city and the whole country in general are quite obsessed with the handle.
 The detail is delightful and the often majestic doors they are attached to aren’t so bad either.

 4. FACADES.
 We were a little obsessed with the facades of buildings – be they residential, industrial, commercial, dilapidated or pristine.
 The colours of the shutters and doors, the sandstone work, the wrought iron balconies, weathered patinas and those big, glass French doors and windows are just divine!